 The theory states that the marginal utility of money is constant.
 However, this is not the case in the real world.
 When money in your hand increases, the marginal utility derived from it decreases because of abundance.
 In the real world, you can see affluent people being extravagant in their expenditures.
 Hence, according to the critics, money, as assumed by the theory, cannot be a measuring rod, as its own utility changes.

 Cardinal utility theory claims that utility is measurable in cardinal numbers (1, 2, 3,….).
 However, utility is a subjective phenomenon, which can be felt by a consumer psychologically and cannot be measured.

 The Marshallian utility theory ignores complements and substitutes of the commodity under consideration.
 The theory states that no complement or substitute of a commodity influences the utility derived from it.
 However, in real life, there are various complements and substitutes for a commodity.
 Hence, the utility derived from the commodity under consideration is subject to all those goods.
 For instance, the utility derived from a car depends upon fuel price also

 The theory assumes that the consumer is rational.
 However, various factors such as advertisement and ignorance can influence the consumer’s decision.

 Income Effect and Substitution Effect

-Prof. Hicks vehemently criticized that the marginal utility theory failed to throw light on income effect and substitution effect.
-When there is a change in the price of a commodity, two effects, namely income effect and substitution effect occur.
+Prof. Hicks vehemently criticized that the marginal utility theory failed to throw light on income and substitution effects.
+When there is a change in the price of a commodity, two effects, namely income and substitution, occur.
 However, this is not explained by the marginal utility theory.
 In the words of Hicks, “The distinction between direct and indirect effects of a price change is accordingly left by the cardinal theory as an empty box, which is crying out to be filled.”

 © 2013 Sundaram Ponnusamy